guergana/r_e_m_o_t_e/README.md

 ## Installation

+Note: Please make sure you are using node 16.
+Node 17 wont work

 1. Install packages on root folder by running `npm install` or `yarn install`.
 1. Install packages in client folder by going to `/client` and running `npm install` or `yarn install`.